 JANE WILDGOOSE works across a wide range of disciplines exploring the values, narratives, and memories that become attached to remains of all kinds.
 Whether devising complex cabinets and installations combining hundreds of museum objects with specially devised handicrafts; researching, writing and designing a medical/musical performance based on a curious piece of Baroque music describing surgery to remove stones from the body; or co-devising a broadcast for BBC Radio examining a hair from the head of Horatio Nelson bought on eBay, Wildgoose's appraisals of the past are transported into the present with a strong appeal to the senses and the imagination, underpinned by detailed research and thorough knowledge of the history of collecting.

 As Keeper of her own collection, The Wildgoose Memorial Library (WML), she presides over an ever-evolving "memory theatre", of evocative found and hand-crafted objects, documents, photographs and books, that takes a central place in her practice.
-Beyond the WML, Wildgoose works to commission with high-profile public and private collections in the UK and USA - eg Sir John Soane's Museum, London; the Yale Center for British Art and Yale University's collections of natural history and decorative arts [Promiscuous Assemblage, Friendship, & The Order of Things], and the Portland Collection, Welbeck - where her long experience of leading and participating in ambitious collaborative projects informs her close working relationships with curators and collections managers.
+Beyond the WML, Wildgoose works to commission with high-profile public and private collections in the UK and USA - eg Sir John Soane's Museum, London; the Yale Center for British Art and Yale University's collections of natural history and decorative arts [Promiscuous Assemblage, Friendship, & The Order of Things], the Portland Collection, Welbeck, and Waddesdon Manor (Rothschild Collections/National Trust) [Beyond All Price] - where her long experience of leading and participating in ambitious collaborative projects informs her close working relationships with curators and collections managers.

-Wildgoose's scholarly - though poetic - hunter-gatherer approach has brought her commissions to co-devise and present broadcasts for radio, write essays to accompany exhibitions, and publish articles/reviews in the national and specialist press.
+Wildgoose's scholarly - though poetic - hunter-gatherer approach has brought her commissions to co-devise and present broadcasts for radio, write essays to accompany exhibitions, and publish articles/reviews in the academic, specialist, and national press.
+She is a regular speaker at conferences (including Keynote Speaker: Working Wonder conference, Newcastle University, 2013, and Concept and Context in Practice conference, University for the Creative Arts, Farnham, 2011).
 She is a Trustee of the Willis Fleming Historical Trust, and as a consultant her clients include the Strandlines project at King's College London, and the Wellcome Library.

 Wildgoose's abiding concern with the "social life" of things has led her to take an active part in debate about ethics concerning human remains in collections as a speaker at both art and science venues (including the ICA, and the Royal College of Physicians in London), and as co-convenor of the multidisciplinary conference The Business of the Flesh: Art, Science & Access to the Human Body bringing together artists, pathologists, medical collection curators, ethicists and legal experts, in association with Ruskin School of Drawing & Fine Art, Oxford University.
 She was commissioned as artist in residence/consultant by the Natural History Museum, London, to report on their human remains collections in light of changes to law relating to them following the introduction of the Human Tissue Act (2004), and when subsequently commissioned to write/present a Sunday Feature for BBC Radio 3, brought questions raised in her researches to the wider public by focusing on two human skulls in her own collection: examining the complex issues surrounding the possession, scientific analysis and public display of human remains [A Tale of Two Skulls].